melange-re/melange-re.github.io/docs/melange-book/counter.md

 For now, don't worry about what `Counter.makeProps` is or where it came from---just remember that you need to put the `[@react.component]` attribute above your `make` function if you want your component to be usable in JSX.
 This is a very common newbie mistake.
-See the PPX chapter (todo) for more details.
+See the [PPX chapter](todo.md) for more details.

 -----